pub struct ObjectId { /* private fields */ }Expand description

 This object ID is always invalid, and should be used as placeholder in requests that create objects,

-or for request with an optional Object
+or for request with an optional Object argument.

-See Backend::send_request()
+See Backend::send_request() for details.

-source§impl ObjectId
+Source§impl ObjectId

 impl ObjectId

-sourcepub unsafe fn from_ptr(
+Sourcepub unsafe fn from_ptr(

 interface: &'static Interface,